parsonsmatt/parsonsmatt.github.io/_posts/2017-04-08-maybe_use_a_type_parameter.markdown

 ```

 We're now disallowed from passing a `User` in unless we've already given that user an `Organization`.
-We've also gained a nice way of bottoming out our relationship: the `Organization` contains a list of users with organization referneces, instead of actual organizations.
+We've also gained a nice way of bottoming out our relationship: the `Organization` contains a list of users with organization references, instead of actual organizations.
 This makes it safe to print the whole thing out.

 We can also immediately see whether or not we need to do joins, inner joins, left joins, etc. because the nature of the relationship is specified in the type.